yume-chan/node-svn/README.md

 # Tests
 npm test
 ````

-The `scripts/configure.js` script will configure dependencies into `binding.gyp`.

 All dependencies will be built as static library, and linked into one single dynamic library.